South Florida Student Loan Borrowers Patiently Waiting for Forgiveness

 Get South Florida local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC South Florida newsletters.

-Currently, President Biden’s debt relief program has been halted after several lawsuits challenged the program.
+Currently, President Joe Biden’s debt relief program has been halted after several lawsuits challenged the program.

 “That could take a little bit of time, and unfortunately that could leave borrowers in limbo in knowing if they are going to receive the forgiveness, how much forgiveness, and the planning process in the new year financially,” Attorney Leslie Tayne said.